UwUkareem/Math/Level 1/modular_arithmetic.md

 - a&m must be co-primes so there is modulo inverse

 - ## Euler's Totient function (mod is prime or not-prime)
-- if we have number a and 'not prime' mod m
+- if we have number a and mod m
 - we find phi(m)
 - modulo inverse for a is a^(phi(m) - 1)